deepakp2411/deepakp2411/README.md

-- 👋 Hi..!
-I'am Deepak Patel
+- <h3>Hello 👋 and Welcome , I'm DEEPAK</h3>
+- 👨🏽‍🎓 I enjoy coding.
+- 📚 I'm constantly learning new skills and striving for progress
-- 👀 I’m interested in full stack develpoer/ Mern stack/Front-End Developer/Backend Developer.
+- 👀 I’m interested in Mern stack/Front-End Developer/Backend Developer.
 - 💞️ I’m looking to collaborate on .
-- 📫 How to reach me ...
+⚡ Motto: Keep striving for progress, not perfection.

 <!---
 deepakp2411/deepakp2411 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.